 In 1843, Morse and Vail received funding from the U.S. Congress to set up and test their telegraph system between Washington, D.C., and Baltimore, Maryland.
 On May 24, 1844, Morse sent Vail the historic first message: “What hath God wrought!”
 The telegraph system subsequently spread across America and the world, aided by further innovations.

 Among these improvements was the invention of good insulation for telegraph wires.
 The man behind this innovation was Ezra Cornell, one of the founders of the university in New York that bears his name.
 Another improvement, by the famed inventor Thomas Edison in 1874, was the Quadruplex system, which allowed for four messages to be transmitted simultaneously using the same wire.

 Use of the telegraph was quickly accepted by people eager for a faster and easier way of sending and receiving information.
 However, widespread and successful use of the device required a unified system of telegraph stations among which information could be transmitted.

 The Western Union Telegraphy Company, founded in 1856 in part by Cornell, was at first only one of many such companies that developed around the new medium during the 1850s.
 By 1861, however, Western Union had laid the first transcontinental telegraph line, making it the first nationwide telegraph company.

 Rise and Decline of the Telegraph System

-The electric telegraph transformed how wars were fought and won and how journalists and newspapers conducted business.
+The electric telegraph transformed how wars were fought, how money was sent and how newspapers conducted business.
 Rather than taking weeks to be delivered by horse-and-carriage mail carts, pieces of news could be exchanged between telegraph stations almost instantly.
 The telegraph also had a profound economic effect, allowing money to be “wired” across great distances.